vjrantal/vjrantal.github.io/_posts/2017-12-11-measuring-event-hubs-throughput-with-application-insights.md

 In above, I was using 2KB payload in an Event Hub with 100 partitions and reading the data with 20 EPH instances.
 Those instances were scheduled by Kubernetes according to the [resource definition](https://github.com/vjrantal/event-hubs-benchmarks/blob/6dae4385c99033e442e781b12af1b19fb8b67b7e/dotnet/deployment.yaml#L17), which effectively meant that two instances fit a single `Standard_D2_v2` virtual machine (since that has 2 vCPUs).

 In below table, I collected a summary of the main tests that I run.
 The header is in format `partitions / EPH instances / payload size`.
+In all tests, the number of Event Hubs Throughput Units was 100.
 The result is a peak throughput in MB/s.

 | Language | 4 / 4 / 2KB | 100 / 20 / 2KB | 2 / 2 / 12B |